Skip to main content

 FaCT Core Research Facility

 The College of Engineering houses a core research facility called the Fabrication, Characterization, and Testing (FaCT) core.
-It is also a central component of the Convergent Engineering and Biomolecular Science Center of Biomedical Research Excellence (CEBS COBRE) university center.
-FaCT offers services to college researchers as well as to regional educational institutions and businesses.
-It contains four distinct service groups, housed in various College of Engineering campus locations.
-For more about using FaCT, please see the CEBS COBRE details below.
+It is also a central component of the Convergent Engineering and Biomolecular Science Center of Biomedical Research Excellence (CEBS COBRE).
+It contains four distinct service groups.
+For detailed information regarding capabilities, services, and rates, click the drop down and explore the following links.

 Centers